EoinHS/3D-Boids-/README.md

 <h3> How to run: </h3>
 It is recommended that you download the project files and build it yourself using Visual Studio 22 <br>
-Alternatively, there is a downloadable .exe file provided although it is likely itwill be flagged by your well-meaning antivirus buddy
+Alternatively, there is a downloadable .exe file provided although it might be flagged by your well-meaning antivirus buddy

+<h3> Controls: </h3>
+WASD to move <br>
+Mouse to adjust camera <br>
+Hold shift to speed up movement